osg-htc/docs/docs/release/osg-25.md

     In January 2026, we plan to remove the the `current` symlink for the CVMFS-based OSG WN client, i.e. `/cvmfs/oasis.opensciencegrid.org/osg-software/osg-wn-client/current`

+!!! danger "Local credmon not yet supported in EL10"
+    The local credmon depends on python3-scitokens, which is currently missing from EPEL10.
+    Users of the local credmon should wait to upgrade to EL10 until python3-scitokens becomes available.

 Enterprise Linux 10
 -------------------